asgdevops/hello-world/go/README.md

-# :notebook: Hello Wonderful World! > Go script
+# :notebook: Hello Wonderful World! > Go
 This is a testing script to display **"Hello Wonderful World!"** in **Go** programming language.

 ## :beaver: Installing Go on Ubuntu 22.04